jgromes/LoRaLib/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
+title: ''
-labels:
+labels: ''
+assignees: ''

 ---

 **IMPORTANT: Check the wiki**
-Before submitting new issue, please check the [Wiki](https://github.com/jgromes/LoRaLib/wiki).
+Before submitting new issue, please check the [Wiki](https://github.com/jgromes/LoRaLib/wiki) and the [API documentation](https://jgromes.github.io/LoRaLib/).
 You might find a solution to your issue there.

 **Describe the bug**
 A clear and concise description of what the bug is.

 **To Reproduce**
-Steps to reproduce the behavior:
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error
+Minimal Arduino sketch to reproduce the behavior.
+Please user Markdown to style the code to make it readable (see [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code)).

 **Expected behavior**
 A clear and concise description of what you expected to happen.